 - Locate the process and check if the process falls under the “wsappx” group

-How To Disable Wsappx?
+How To Disable Wsappx in Windows 10?

-Now there are a number of ways to disable Wsappx, but it has been observed that different methods work for different users.
+Currently, there are a number of ways to disable Wsappx, but it has been observed that different methods work for different users.
 Here I will provide you with two methods to disable Wsappx or the services under it —

 1. Disable Windows Store

 Disabling Windows Store will have many ramifications.
 Apart from not not able to use Windows Store, you may face bugs and lags in Windows Store Apps.

 Moreover, disabling the Windows Store won’t disable the Wsappx service, only it will take a minimum load to perform Windows Store-related tasks, thus solving your problem of 100 percent high disk usage.

 - Type ‘regedit’ in Start Search and hit Enter